eschlot/DovetailPositions/README.md

   - After turning the wood and dialing in the zero position another time: A cut on the other side of the dovetail
 - For the Pinboard using the Angle jig
   - A cut with the sawblade at 90° but the workpiece at an angle to cut one side of the pins and remove most material
-  - a cut at the oposite angle of the worpiece to cut the other side of the pins.
+  - a cut at the opposite angle of the workpiece to cut the other side of the pins.

 Actually the process is lengthy and it is required to work very exact when dialing in the zero-position again and again.
 But it is possible to cut perfect dovetails at high quality.